Tareq-Khashaneh/trade_hall/README.md

 ### 3- Adding Products to cart
 ### 4- Deleting products and editting its quantity
 ### 5- Print invoices
-### 6- Display Facility information like orders and products quantity in facility
+### 6- Display Facility information like orders and products quantity
 ### 7- Display last sessions for user
 ### 8- Set time and date to Pos according to server time